 Global Fellow in Residence Program

 To enhance student learning from globally-oriented visitors, Mozaiko, Virginia Tech’s global living-learning community, offers a complementary apartment to Virginia Tech departments.
 We invite departments to host visiting scholars, artists, industry professionals, staff, and lecturers to serve as a Global Fellow in Residence (GFIR).
 Designed as a short-term residency experience, Mozaiko will provide a complementary, fully-furnished, one-bedroom apartment in Harper Hall, the home of Mozaiko, for up to 4-weeks*.
+We are currently accepting applications for Spring 2022.
+Deadline for submission: December 3rd, 2021.

 * Durations that are longer than 4-weeks will be considered only if there are no competing applications during that time period.